jcvdwlt/NN-Topology/README.md

 The minimum required width for successful classification is equal to the dimension of the smallest dimensional space in which there exists a homeomorphism which renders an embedding of the input data linearly separable between classes.

-Two two dimensional bows can be separated in two dimensions.
+Two two dimensional bows can be separated in two dimensions...

 <img src="https://github.com/jcvdwlt/NN-Topology/blob/master/figs/2d_lines.gif">

-A 2-D doughnut with a ball inside cannot be separeted in two dimensions,
+but 2-D doughnut with a ball inside cannot...

 <img src="https://github.com/jcvdwlt/NN-Topology/blob/master/figs/2d_doughnut.gif">

-but the task is trivial in 3-D.
+adding a dimension to one layer makes it trivial.

 <img src="https://github.com/jcvdwlt/NN-Topology/blob/master/figs/3d_doughnut.gif">